John Steenhuisen Faces Backlash from DA Members over Land Expropriation Comment, Gets Support Online

 Source: Getty Images

-Members of the Democratic Alliance (DA) are reportedly unhappy with John Steenhuisen over his stance on the expropriation act, but many South Africans have shown support for him.
+Members of the Democratic Alliance (DA) are reportedly unhappy with John Steenhuisen over his stance on the Expropriation Act, but many South Africans have shown support to him.

 The DA leader came under fire for his comments about Donald Trump’s recent statement about the country.
 The US president claimed that terrible things were happening in the country and land was being confiscated, saying he would cut funding until an investigation into the country was completed.